-General Motors plans to generate or source all electrical power for its 350 operations in 59 countries with 100 percent renewable energy — such as wind, sun, and landfill gas — by 2050.
+General Motors renewable energy plans will generate or source all electrical power for its 350 operations in 59 countries with 100 percent renewable energy — such as wind, sun, and landfill gas — by 2050.
+General Motors is working to fight climate change and reduce its environmental impact.
+As a result, GM is working to reduce emissions is through alternative sources of energy that produce no greenhouse gas emissions.

 In 2015, GM required 9 terawatt-hours of electricity to build its vehicles and power its offices, technical centers, and warehouses around the world.
 To meet its new renewable energy goal, GM will continue to improve the energy efficiency of its operations while transitioning to clean sources for its power needs.